graphitemaster/neothyne/docs/STYLE.md

 Avoid doing complex initialization in constructors.
 Constructors can never, and should never fail as there is no way to indicate errors, short of using exceptions (which are forbidden.)
-If the object requires non-trivial initialization, consider using an init() function.
+If the object requires non-trivial initialization, consider using an `init()` function.

 If the class defines member variables, every variable must be explicitly initialized in all class constructors initializers-lists.
 If the member variable cannot be initialized in the initializer-list, then it should be initialized in the body of the constructor.

-The use of the 'explicit' keyword for class constructors is encouraged whenever appropriate.
+The use of the `explicit` keyword for class constructors is encouraged whenever appropriate.

 Use delegating and inheriting constructors when they reduce code duplication.

-Never use the 'class' keyword, always use 'struct'.
+Never use the `class` keyword, always use `struct`.
 The former is private by default which is wrong as private members should always be at the bottom of the class definition.

-The use of private, public and protected is encouraged but not required, if how ever it is used, accessor functions should not be prefixed with "get", but mutator functions should.
+The use of `private:`, `public:` and `protected:` is encouraged but not required, if how ever it is used, accessor functions should not be prefixed with "get", but mutator functions should.
 An example is provided below.

     struct foo {
         void setFoo(int foo) {